mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Support for third-party Operator bundles from {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} registries
+{: #support-operator-bundle}

+New as of: 07 July 2021

+Third-party providers can now onboard Operator bundles from {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} registries to {{site.data.keyword.cloud_notm}}.
+The {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} registries include Certified Operators, Marketplace Operators, and community Operators.
+This capability is supported by the beta release of {{site.data.keyword.cloud_notm}} Partner Center and our previously general availability release of private catalog capabilities.
+For more information, see [Onboarding an Operator bundle from the Red Hat Certified registry](/docs/third-party?topic=third-party-bundle-register).

 ## New invitation flow for existing {{site.data.keyword.Bluemix_notm}} users
 {: #new-invitation-flow}